akkadian Provisioning Manager Express Helps Firm Adopt New Collaboration Features

 Tim Milan, an Information Technology Specialist with the company, was part of the team that helped purchase and upgrade the software.
 For Milan and his busy team, upgrading the system had to be done quickly.
-While studying the upgrade, Milan discovered that the time required to provisioning each user, device and application could total 30 minutes per user.
+While studying the upgrade, staff discovered that the time required to provisioning each user, device, and application could total 30 minutes-per-user.

-“We needed a more efficient way than having to move through every screen on the CUCM for every user for every feature,” said Milan.
+“We needed a more efficient way than having to move through every screen in the CUCM for every user for every feature,” said Milan.

 This inefficient process was not an option for the company.
-With over 800 employees to migrate to CUCM, the provisioning process would have consumed 400 hours of Milan’s staff’s time; it would take one full time employee working ten 40-hour-weeks to complete the process.
-Milan couldn’t allow hours of one of them would have tied up Leo A Daly’s IT staff, keeping them away from more important tasks.
+With over 800 employees to migrate to CUCM, the provisioning process would have consumed 400 hours of staff time.
+The migration would take one, full time employee working ten, 40-hour weeks to complete the process.
+Without a solution, the migration would have tied-up the IT staff, keeping them away from more important tasks.

-Using akkadian Provisioning Manager Express, Milan was able to reduce the time it takes to provision from 30 minutes per user down to just 5 seconds per user.
+Using akkadian Provisioning Manager Express, LEO A DALY was able to reduce the time it takes to provision from 30 minutes-per-user down to just five seconds-per-user.
 That was all it took to convince management.
-But for Milan and his team at Leo A Daly, it was about more than just —Leo A Daly wanted to grow its collaboration abilities.
+But for Milan and his team at LEO A DALY, it was about more than just time.
+LEO A DALY wanted to grow its collaboration abilities.

-When Milan and his team deployed aPME, it allowed them to expand the migration and new feature adoption.
-Akkadian Lab’s built aPME with an easy-to-use and learn interface so Milan was able to pass provisioning responsibilities to receptionists and office administrators; to protect CUCM, Milan utilized aPME’s security features to partition the receptionist and office administrators’ access.
+Because the software is so easy to use, the IT staff was able to pass provisioning responsibilities to receptionists and office administrators.
+To protect CUCM, the IT staff utilized akkadian Provisioning Manager Express’ security features to partition the receptionist and office administrators’ access.

 “The distributed workload frees up the technical staff for higher level tasks,” said Milan.

-For Leo A Daly, the ROI was clear.
-Not only did the company save hundreds of hours on provisioning, it also increased its access to new software available through the CUCM.
-Milan was thankful for the recommendation to use aPME that he received from Leo A Daly’s Cisco Collaboration Partner, AOS.
+For LEO A DALY, the ROI was clear.
+Not only did the company save hundreds of hours on provisioning, it also increased its access to new Cisco Collaboration applications.

 On working with Akkadian Labs, Milan had this to say:

-“The support we received from Akkadian Labs was awesome as well.
+“The support we received from Akkadian Labs was awesome.
 The support team was quick to reply and had great answers.”

-The long provisioning time that Milan mentioned is a common complaint among IT professionals and businesses that utilize the Cisco Unified Communication environment.
-Like Leo A Daly, small, medium and large businesses who have utilized aPME have seen noticeable improvements on time spent provisioning; concurrently, these companies see their IT staff spending time on other projects, leading to a sizable return on investment.
+The long provisioning time that staff mentioned is a common complaint among IT professionals and businesses that utilize the Cisco UC environment.
+Like LEO A DALY, small, medium, and large businesses utilizing aPME have seen noticeable improvements on time spent provisioning; concurrently, these companies see their IT staff spending time on other projects, leading to a sizable return on investment.